The Challenges of M&A Driven O365 Tenant Consolidation – Part II

 This allows the integration team to focus on creating repeatable processes and using the tools, instead of updating scripts and data collection methods.
 Using a toolset in a consistent fashion also supports the creation of a repeatable process.

 The data collection process can be used to inform the integration process and make it repeatable, fast, and accurate.
-This is what we collect when planning an Office 365 tenant migration:
+This is what we collect when planning a Microsoft 365 cross-tenant migration:

 - Users – the number, and what they are enabled to do